 Skip to content

-At Designplan, we develop ligature‑resistant and tamper‑resistant luminaires specifically for police custody suites and prison estates, tested for high impact resistance and built to reduce points of attachment.
-Our ranges are aligned to current MoJ requirements for reduced ligature and ligature‑resistant cells and are designed to minimise operational disruption with long‑life LED systems and maintainable gear trays.
+At Designplan, we engineer ligature‑resistant and tamper‑resistant luminaires specifically for police custody suites and prison estates.
+Each product is designed to reduce potential ligature points, withstand high impact resistance, and remain dependable over decades of operation.
+In addition, our ranges align with current MoJ requirements for both reduced ligature and ligature‑resistant cells, while long‑life LED systems and maintainable gear trays help minimise operational disruption.

 Custodial Lighting, Prison Lighting